 Having started the evening with a strong musical component — musical director Stephen Oremus, also from The Book of Mormon, leads a group of eight musicians (including two vocalists) — and moved into a dandy stream of funny anecdotes, O'Malley turns serious.
 As a nine-year-old third grader, he learns that Michael is dying from AIDS.
 In a puzzling development, the supportive fireman marries Rory's mother — so that she can collect his pension and death benefits — and dies two months later.
 Before he does, he makes Rory's mom promise to take the boy to New York to see a Broadway show.
 Michael clearly understood where Rory was headed.

+O'Malley then moves into even more emotionally poignant territory.
+At 19, he takes a vacation to Ireland and treks to a small village in an effort to track down the man who fathered him and disappeared 20 years earlier.
+The climax is gripping and tear-inducing, although things never grow too severe — not with O'Malley's reassuringly magical smile.
 The show seems a likely prospect for a future life, perhaps in a theatrical setting.
 While the eight musicians clearly help fuel the evening, they could easily be pared down to three or so.
 What's important in Pub Crawl is not the music or the musical atmosphere; it's the story of struggle, acceptance, community and love that O'Malley spins.